rfeinman/learning-to-learn/README.md

-The parameter `ep=200` indicates that you'd like to train for 200 epochs, parameter `r=10` indicates that you'd like to train 10 model runs for each dataset size, and parameter `b=32` indicates that you'd like to use a batch size of 32 (although, for a dataset with N samples, the batch size will be min(N/5, 32) to ensure that we use at least 5 batches in SGD).
+The parameter `ep=200` indicates that you'd like to train for 200 epochs, parameter `r=10` indicates that you'd like to train 10 model runs for each dataset size, and parameter `b=32` indicates that you'd like to use a batch size of 32 (although, for a training set with N samples, the batch size will be min(N/5, 32) to ensure that we use at least 5 batches in SGD).
 This model will be trained on CPU, as it is too small to benefit from GPU.